-Identifying a good remodeling contractor can be a challenging and even intimidating task for many homeowners.
+Identifying and hiring a remodeling contractor can be a challenging and even intimidating task for many homeowners.
 They don’t know whom to call or what to ask.
 But, proper contractor vetting, and ultimately finding the right fit, is arguably the most critical step in remodeling.
-You will be working with and relying upon this contractor for several months.
+You will be working with and relying upon this contractor for several months, especially for kitchen renovations or bathroom renovations.
 After all, you’ll be entrusting the contractor with perhaps your most valuable, personal asset – the family home.
 Just like a marriage, you must put forth the effort to get it right because mistakes can be costly and painful.

 Start by asking people you trust if they can recommend a contractor who actually worked on their home.
 If so, ask to see the completed work in person and learn about the entire process.
 If you don’t have the benefit of a contractor referral, compile a list of well-reviewed companies.
 Common consumer review resources include the BBB, Angie’s List, Google, Yelp, Next Door, and Houzz.
 Prior to contacting these companies, prepare relevant “interview” questions that will distinguish the most reliable contractors.